yonahforst/node-challenge-quote-server/README.md

 - `/quotes` - returns ALL of the quotes, as JSON.
 - `/quotes/random` - returns ONE of the quotes, picked differently at random each time it is requested.

-A list of quotes (in JSON format) is provided in this repo [quotes.json](./quotes.json), but it will also be included in the starter project on glitch.
+A list of quotes (in JSON format) is provided in this repo [quotes.json](./quotes.json).
 Each quote is a simple object with a quote and an author.

 Try to use what you know to do this challenge on your own.
 However, there are some steps to guide you, below.